-One in four (28%) small business owners think the government should offer them extra support to help cover the minimum wage increase, according to our annual business trends report.
-This extra support could help businesses continue to contribute to struggling economy.
+One in four (28%) small business owners think the government should offer them extra support to help cover the minimum wage increase, according to our business trends report.
+This extra support could help businesses continue to contribute to the struggling economy.

 The announcement of 50% discount on rates for the retail, hospitality and leisure businesses up to £110,000 for one year will be hugely welcomed by these industries as they continue to claw back their recovery from the pandemic following months of hardship due to national lockdowns.